Lending Limits on Mortgages in Ireland

 A) Owner Occupiers: LTV Restrictions (Jan 2023 onwards)

-1. NON first time buyers are subject to a limit of 90% LTV. ).
+1. All residential home buyers are subject to a limit of 90% LTV.

 3. Switcher mortgages and housing loans for the restructuring of mortgages in arrears or pre-arrears are not in the scope of the Regulations.